 Many nonprofit organizations have a vested interest in political issues and their outcomes.
-But it’s important that nonprofit organizations, boards and leaders clearly understand how their campaign-related activities could attract unwelcome IRS scrutiny.
+But it’s important that nonprofit organizations, board members and leaders clearly understand how their campaign-related activities could attract unwelcome IRS scrutiny.

 Churches, charities and schools — 501(c)(3) nonprofit organizations that are tax exempt — are prohibited by the IRS from being directly or indirectly involved in campaigns of political candidates.
 The prohibition applies to federal, state or local elections.
 If the IRS finds that a nonprofit organization has illegal involvement in an election, the organization could be subject to an excise tax or, worse, loss of its tax-exempt status.